piku235/JungiThemeBundle/Resources/doc/rwd.md

 **INFO**

-> Even a theme without any tags can be selected for a dispatched request if there wasn't any previous theme match.
+> Even a responsive theme without these tags can be selected.
+These tags for a responsive theme has not got any special
+> meaning, so they are only used here to give us more detailed information about a theme which could be helpful while
+> presenting a theme to a user.

 Example
 -------